lucaspineda/awesome-todo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The project is hosted in a netlify server at https://brave-kirch-83e7f4.netlify.app/
+The project is hosted in a Vercel server at https://awesome-todo-a2i68ncz8.vercel.app

 However if you want to run it locally here are some instructions: